khushigithub1/khushigithub1/README.md

-# Hi there 👋, I'm Khushi Srivastava
+# Hi there 👋, I'm Akanksha Srivastava

 ## About Me
 I'm an aspiring Data Scientist with a strong foundation in Python, SQL, and Machine Learning.
 I love building projects that solve real-world problems using data-driven solutions.